jfeuceda/3dMouse/README.md

 This is a very easy project for those of us who like to design your own stuff in any CAD platform.
 I use FreeCAD so the keys are program to respond with FreeCAD, but you can change it to accommodate to your CAD software of preference.

-Hardware wide you just need the following:
+Hardware wise you just need the following:

 - Arduino pro micro
 - Joystick